 4. Spectrum: Preventing underage users and identifying sex trafficking

-With so many dangers becoming increasingly apparent in the online dating world, it's more critical than ever to use the right safety features to protect yourself when using a dating app.
+With so many dangers becoming increasingly apparent in the online dating world, it's more critical than ever that dating app security features are used to protect yourself.
 By taking advantage of these safety features, you can make yourself safer when you accept those important dates--and that can make the online dating experience a lot more fun.